apriltuesday/metro-faces/README.md

 April Shen
 Metro maps X Photobios

-Currently:
+Currently (basically full pipeline):
--cover faces (analogous to words) as in metro maps -compute coverage w/ greedy algorithm
--weighted by frequency in dataset
+-cover faces (analogous to words) as in metro maps -also bin timestamps and GPS locations and cover those -weighted by frequency in dataset
+-compute coverage w/ greedy algorithm
--both binary 'bag of faces' + percentage of image taken up by face -build coherence graph (nodes=short coh. paths, edges if overlap)
+-both binary 'bag of faces' + percentage of image taken up by face -build coherence graph (nodes=short coh. paths, edges if overlap) -use submodular orienteering to find high-coverage paths -we now do orienteering before we start choosing paths, since my guess is that these paths don't change much on each iteration so recalculating is a waste of time

 To do's:
--when choosing, use some measure of quality of image?
--weighting regions y/n?

--next is coherence - need to modify this notion
--e.g., no notion of wanting a small number of faces (core friends) -e.g., no notion of time
+-adding back connectivity
+-fancier things with face regions

--really need to speed this up, but how?
+-really need to speed up submodular orienteering, but how?

-Visualization -- making the map: [code from ezyang] -first pass: stops just labeled with image name, click to reveal image
-       -should be easy because this info is in JSON...
+-will we need to have connectivity as a post-step?
+-will we need to put orienteering back into the loop?
+-"activations" i.e. small friend groups?

-       -can hand-code some of this for proof of concept -stops 'labeled' with images (or nodes ARE images) -clicking on a stop brings up larger view of photo and maybe some metadata (faces etc)
+Visualization -- making the map: [code from ezyang] -stops 'labeled' with images (or nodes ARE images) -clicking on a stop brings up larger view of photo and maybe some metadata (faces etc)
--eventually: toggle between lines=events and lines=social circles
+-eventually: toggle between lines=events and lines=social circles -zoom can control granularity of time (place?)

+To do's for now:
+-add back the timeline
+-change how we show connections